We aim to leave a positive social legacy that benefits everyone in the community.

 The students are tasked with creating a consultancy firm and asked to advise Lendlease on their ideas for developing a portion of Barangaroo South.
-Each day has a particular area of focus and guidance from a Lendlease expert whose knowledge and experience of Barangaroo South helps the students make their recommendations for their development area.
+Throughout the week, the students receive guidance from various Lendlease experts whose knowledge and experience of Barangaroo South helps the students make their recommendations for their development area.

 The focus areas include design, planning, sustainability, retail, construction, community engagement, marketing and communications.
 This gives the students an overview of the development and construction industry and opens their eyes to the different career opportunities available to them.

-Applications for the 2016 program are now closed.
-To apply for the 2017 program please email firstname.lastname@example.org with your name, school, and contact details and let us know why you would like to spend a week at Barangaroo South.
+To apply for the 2018 program please email email@example.com with your name, school, and contact details and let us know why you would like to spend a week at Barangaroo South.